LemoFoundationLtd/lemochain-core/README.md

 34f0df789b46e9bc09f23d5315b951bc77bbfeda653ae6f5aab564c9b4619322fddb3b1f28d1c434250e9d4dd8f51aa8334573d7281e4d63baba913e9fa6908f@45.77.121.107:7003
 c7021a9c903da38ed499f486dba4539fbe12b8878d43e566674beebd36746e77c827a2849db3c1289e0adf25fce294253be5e7c9bb65d0b94cf8a7ec34c91468@149.28.68.93:7007
 ```
+### blacklist file
+The node will refuse to connect all nodes in this file.
+It is located in `datadir` and named as `blacklist`
+The configuration is the same as the whitelist file.

 ### command line
 Start up LemoChain's built-in interactive JavaScript console, (via the trailing `console` subcommand) through which you can invoke all official [SDK](https://github.com/LemoFoundationLtd/lemo-client) methods.
 You can simply interact with the LemoChain network; create accounts; transfer funds; deploy and interact with contracts.
 To do so: